Telescope (goldfish)

-The telescope eye (出目金 (Chū mù jīn)) is a goldfish characterised by its protruding eyes.
+The telescope, telescope goldfish or telescope eye (出目金 (Chū mù jīn)) is a goldfish characterised by its protruding eyes.
 It was first developed in the early 1700s in China, where the trait was referred to as dragon eyes.

+Variants are called the Black Moor and the Panda Moor.

 Description

 Except for its enlarged projecting eyes, the demekin is similar to the ryukin and fantail.
 It has a deep body and long flowing fins, some with veiled fins and some with broad, or short fins, like the "China doll".
 Demekins are available in red, red-and-white, calico, black-and-white, chocolate, blue, lavender, kirin, chocolate-and-blue and black coloration.
 They may either have metallic, matted, or nacreous scales.
 The telescope eyes can grow quite large.